Basmyls: Khaganate period

+Rule Under Türgesh Khaganate

 Because Chinese Tang forces in the "Western Territories" were negligible, to resist the restoration of the Türkic Kaganate, the Tang government had to accede to the rise of Turgesh, a nation descendent from Xianbei Abars and Mukri, under the leadership of an Wuzhile.
 In effect, the territory captured by Tang by 659 was divided between the Chinese, the Türkic Kaganate, and Türgeshes, a people who did not belong to the Tiele, Chuy, or Eastern Türküt (東突厥) group, but are first known as one of the five Duolu tribes of the Western Türküt.
 The Türgeshes numbered 5–700,000, and although this represented a large state for the time, they were under pressure from Arabs from the south.
 Given the complexity of the situation, Tang diplomacy succeeded in drawing the Basmyls into an anti-Türkic alliance that already included the Kidans, Tatabi, and a 300,000 strong Tang expeditionary army.
 This involved the Basmyls into one of the most exciting events of the century, and bestowed on them a place in the most celebrated Türkic compositions of the 8th century.

 Under an unrealistic plan concocted in 720 in Chang'an, China against the Türkic Kaganate, the Kidans and Tatabi, and the south-western Dzungaria Basmyls were to simultaneously converge on the Bilge-kagan court from different directions.
 The Yenisei Kirghiz were also pressing from the north, and the Türgeshes from the west.
 Bilge-kagan's chancellor Tonyukuk developed a counter-plan, which involved facing the enemies one at a time, and the use of audacity and speed to compensate for their lack of forces.
 At the beginning of the subsequent war, the Basmyls were the first allies to join the Türkic horde but failing to find any other coalition forces turned back.
 Tonyukuk's Türks left them alone and following a forced march came to Beshbalyk (Ch.
 Beiting), which they took by surprise attack.
 By the time the exhausted men and horses of the Basmyls reached Bishbalyk, instead of rest and provisions they found an enemy waiting.
 Surrounded under the walls of the fortress, the Basmyls surrendered, and the whole campaign fell apart.
 The war was immortalized in the Orkhon inscriptions on the Bilge-kagan and Tonyukuk monuments.

 Another inscription on the same monument takes a completely different view of the Bishbalyk operation.
 Likely written by a Basmyl resting behind the walls of the Bishbalyk fortress who was later probably ambushed and captured, this inscription is of dual interest as a historical document and a cultural monument.
 It is the first Turkic poem to be written with rhythm and rhyme, with syllabic rhythm of 4, 5, and 8 syllables in three lines making a stanza, where the eight syllable lines have central rhyme sounds as two tetrameter lines.
 The defeated Basmyl carved his composition on the rock: "In the Year of Monkey, in the ninth month, we secretly went to Bishbalyk.
 A felicitous hero is in hardship, his army in ambush.
 Let this man be happy there!"